Gertrude Bell

 Bell was raised in a privileged environment that allowed her an education at Oxford University, to travel the world, and to make the acquaintance of people who would become influential policy-makers later.
-In her travels, she became an excellent mountain climber and horseback rider.
+In her travels, she became an accomplished mountain climber and equestrian.
 She expressed great affection for the Middle East, visiting Qajar Iran, Syria-Palestine, Mesopotamia, Asia Minor, and Arabia.
 She participated in archaeological digs during a time period of great ferment and new discoveries, and personally funded a dig at Binbirkilise in Asia Minor.
 She travelled through the Ha'il region in the northern part of the Arabian Peninsula during an extensive trip in 1913–1914, and was one of very few Westerners to have seen the area at the time.
 The outbreak of World War I in August 1914, and the Ottoman Empire's entry into the war a few months later on the side of Germany, upended the status quo in the Middle East.
 She briefly joined the Arab Bureau in Cairo, where she worked with T. E. Lawrence.
 At the request of family friend Lord Hardinge, Viceroy of India, she joined the British administration in Ottoman Mesopotamia in 1917, where she served as a political officer and as the Oriental Secretary to three High Commissioners: the only woman in such high-ranking civil roles in the British Empire.
 Bell also supported the cause of the largely urban Sunni population in their attempts to modernise Iraq.

 She spent much of the rest of her life in Baghdad and was a key player in the nation-building of what would eventually become the Kingdom of Iraq.
 She met and befriended a large number of Iraqis in both the cities and the countryside, and was a confidante and ally of Iraq's new King Faisal.
 Toward the end of her life, she was sidelined from Iraqi politics.
 Perhaps seeing that she still needed something to occupy her, Faisal appointed her the Honorary Director of Antiquities of Iraq, where she returned to her original love of archaeology.
 In that role, she helped modernize procedures and catalogue findings, all of which helped prevent unauthorized looting of artifacts.
 She supported education for Iraqi women, served as president of the Baghdad library (the future Iraq National Library), and founded the Iraq Museum as a place to display the country's archaeological treasures.
 She died in 1926 of an overdose of sleeping pills in what was possibly a suicide, although she was in ill health regardless.

 Bell wrote extensively.
 She translated a book of Persian poetry; published multiple books describing her travels, adventures, and excavations; and sent a steady stream of letters back to England during World War I that influenced government thinking in an era when few English people were familiar with the contemporary Middle East.